benshimonz/V1/README.md

 ## The V1 Pattern language

 Many potential users won't use textual query languages.
 The learning curve may be too sharp for someone with no perior experience in programming.
-Even users that are willing to use textual query languages may spend a lot of time on the technicalities.
+Even users that use textual query languages may spend a lot of time on the technicalities.

 Users want to be able to pose complex queries in a manner that is coherent with the way they think.
 They want to do it with minimal technical training and minimal effort.
 The ability to express patterns in a way that is aligned with their mental processes is crucial to the flow of the work, and to the value of the insights that can be deduced.